Altitude training and exposure is an increasingly important tool in the modern high performance cycling toolbox.

 Now that we have that out the way, you can consider location and time spent at altitude.

-In South Africa I often here riders say, “We are going on an altitude camp for the week to Graskop”.
-Sure, it is a good training area and Harries pancakes are great, but it’s just under 1500m and 5-7 days won’t do much in the way of adaption from altitude.
+In South Africa I often hear riders say, “We are going on an altitude camp for the week to Graskop”.
+Sure, it is a good training area and Harries pancakes are great, but it’s just under 1500m and 5-7 days won’t do much in the way of adaptation from altitude.

 My personal experience with athletes has shown that 16-17 days at altitude has yielded good overall adaptations.
 For some athletes the extra week into 21 days sees a drop off in performance and values.